 Passengers flying into Hong Kong’s old Kai Tak airport used to see the roofs, washing lines and streets of eastern Kowloon (and often, TV screens inside flats – that’s how close to the city the landing was).
-That changed in 1998 when reclaimed land off Lantau Island became mega airport Chek Lap Kok (see page 65 for more).
+That changed in 1998 when reclaimed land off Lantau Island became mega airport Chek Lap Kok.
 Then, arriving passengers landed to a different view, but one that’s no less Hong Kong: grass-covered hills of the territory’s largest island fading into the distance like those in a Chinese ink painting.

 On closer scrutiny, these hills reveal they’re crisscrossed with fine lines – trails that follow ridges, contours and other folds in the land.
 On any weekend, they’re populated by hikers of all levels – lone, grim-faced trail-runners, groups of garrulous elderly people and tourists muttering over their GPS.
 Adding to their number are mountain bikers, with the occasional paraglider, dangling precariously from a day-glow sail, overhead.

 Hong Kong’s country parks – all 24 of them – are popular.
 Last year, there were 13 million visits.
 The government has dedicated HK$660 million to their management and nature conservation.
 Yet the fact they exist at all is down to the efforts of what Stella Thrower called, in her book Hong Kong Country Parks, a ‘few clear-sighted men against a background of apathy and vested interest’.
 Those few men, in the 1960s and ’70s, saw a clear need for a recreational pressure valve to ease the tensions of those crammed into a city expanding with its rising economic clout and swollen with refugees from the north.